eclipse-uprotocol/up-cpp/include/up-cpp/README.md

 The abstract API in `transport/` is for sending and receiving uProtocol messages over a transport protocol, such as Zenoh or SOME/IP.

-## L2: Client
+## L2: Communication

-uEntities using uProtocol for communication will use the APIs in `client/`.
+uEntities building on uProtocol will use the APIs in `communication/`.
 These provide specific communication models, such as pub/sub, RPC, and notifications.

 These headers are the primary interface for uEntities.

 Client classes are implmented entirely on top of the Transport API, and should not require customization or re-implementation on a per-transport basis.
+At construction time, a `shared_ptr<UTransport>` is required for these classes to operate.